LancasterAlexUofU/sheet/README.md

 ```
 Author:      Alex Lancaster
-Partner:     None
+Partner:     Landon Huking
 Start Date:  27-Aug-2024
 Course:      CS 3500, University of Utah, School of Computing
 GitHub ID:   LancasterAlexUofU
 Repo:        https://github.com/uofu-cs3500-20-fall2024/spreadsheet-LancasterAlexUofU
 Commit Date: 27-Sept-2024
 Solution:    Spreadsheet
-Copyright:   CS 3500 and Alex Lancaster - This work may not be copied for use in Academic Coursework.
+Copyright:   CS 3500 and Alex Lancaster & Landon Huking - This work may not be copied for use in Academic Coursework.
 ```

 # Overview of the Spreadsheet Functionality